Police identify man shot, killed by police; family of man speaks - NewsBreak

 WASHINGTON (DC News Now) — The Metropolitan Police Department (MPD) has released the name of the man shot and killed by police Saturday afternoon.

 At around 4 p.m., MPD got a call of a shooting around Georgia Ave. and Longfellow St., Northwest, Washington, DC.
 MPD said they found two adult men with gunshot wounds when they arrived.
-DC Fire and EMS took those men to the hospital to be treated for their non-life-threatening injuries.PREVIOUS: Police open fire, hit man near Fort Slocum Park after shooting in DC
+DC Fire and EMS took those men to the hospital to be treated for their non-life-threatening injuries.Columbus Police searching for critically missing person

 Members of MPD started searching the area for suspects when they got information that a white sedan had three people inside seen hiding weapons.
 When police found the car, they followed it to the area of 2nd St. and Madison St., Northwest, where the people inside the vehicle stopped and left the car on foot.